 - Outbreaks have occurred in Oregon, but are quite rare

-- Small larvae mine leaves, then exit and use silk to tie leaves together
+- Small larvae mine leaf tissue, then exit the mines and use silk to tie leaves together (photos below)

 - Damage potential varies by crop – we will explain this further in a pest profile (in progress now).